cjus/hydra-aws-docker-article/README2.md

 1. Use the Network VPC you selected earlier when you set up the `create-node` shell script
 2. Set Auto-assign Public IP to `Enabled`
-3. Before launching, you'll want to create a security group that allows you SSH (naturally) and opens the default Redis port (6379) restricted to your laptop.
-The port will be useful for testing - but our microservices will use the private network instead.
+3. Before launching, you'll want to create a security group that allows you to SSH (naturally) and opens the default Redis port (6379) restricted to your laptop.
+The port will be useful for testing.

 You can choose the defaults for the remaining options.